edgedb/edgedb/docs/stdlib/array.rst

 .. eql:operator:: arrayidx: array<anytype> [ int64 ] -> anytype

-    Indexes an array of :eql:type:`anytype` containing :eql:type:`int64`.
+    Indexes an array of :eql:type:`anytype`.

-    This results in a representable reference of the array element specified.
+    This results in a representable reference of the array element specified:

-    Below is an example of selecting an array with an index of zero and
-    one:

     .. code-block:: edgeql-repl